 Once you've poured about 100mls of paint into your spray gun base, add about another 10mls of water to thin it down even further.
 Check your consistency – the water is going to want to sit at the top, but you want it even throughout, so give it another good stir.
 You'll know for sure if your consistency is right once you start spraying.

 If your paint goes down to the level of pavers or bricks – even over plants – you'll want to make sure you prepare your area first.
 This means putting down drop sheets and masking up any areas you don't want your paint to go.
 Trust us – this spray comes out fast and goes everywhere, so make sure you protect anything you don't want to get covered.
 That includes yourself – don't forget your eye protection and a mask!

 Using airless spray guns is really easy – you don't need an air compressor, just a power outlet!
 Spray your paint on in nice, even sprays from the top down and make sure there are no big blobs.
-If you find there are, perhaps you've not thinned your paint enough?
-You can adjust your spray by turning the nozzle on the gun to flow to a fine mist.
+If there are, it might be that you haven't thinned your paint enough.
+You can adjust your spray by turning the nozzle on the gun to flow in a fine mist.

 This prevents overspray onto next door's property – trust us, they won't be pleased if you accidentally spray their garden, their washing or their pet!
 Using a brush also means you can get between the fence palings and make sure every part is covered.